 Editing

-All editors feature a "needle" which indicates the current transport position (its position equals the value of the transport's position indicator).
+All editors feature a "needle" which indicates the current transport position (its position matches the transport's position counter).
 The thumb at the top of the needle can be moved using the mouse.
-At the top of every editor is a Time Bar that shows either seconds or bars (can be changed in the Editing Options section).
-Clicking this bar will move the needle to the corresponding position and the transport's position indicator will be updated accordingly.
-You can also grab the time bar with the mouse and drag it left or right.
-In this case the transport position remains unchanged unless the needle moves out of the visible area.
+At the top of every editor is a Time Bar that shows either seconds or bars (this can be changed in the Editing Options section).
+Clicking this bar will move the needle to the corresponding position, and the transport's position counter will be updated accordingly.
+You can also grab the time bar itself with the mouse and drag it left or right.
+In this case, the transport position remains unchanged unless the needle moves out of the visible area.
 Double-clicking the time bar starts the transport, clicking stops it.

 Selecting a part

-A part can be selected by left-clicking the editor's display and dragging the mouse while keeping the mouse button down.
+A part can be selected by left clicking the editor and dragging the mouse while holding the button down.
 The selection can be resized by dragging its beginning or end.
-The editor will scroll horizontally automatically if the mouse approaches the left or right side of the editor.
+The editor will scroll horizontally automatically if the mouse approaches the left or right edge.

 Moving or copying a part